AFA Alaska

 The committee reviewed a number of items both during internal AFA-only conversation and when meeting with management.
 Some items discussed include:

-• Reassignments for line holders and reserves – avoiding cancellations
+• Reassignments for line holders and reserves – avoiding cancellations.

-• Long wait times for hotels/transportation.
-API concerns, continue to file crew care reports and remain in contact with Crew Scheduling.
+• Long wait times for hotels/transportation and concerns with API (the company’s hotel sourcing vendor).
+When these situations occur, continue to file CrewCare reports and remain in contact with Crew Scheduling.

-• Pre-cancellations, ability to email and waive pay
+• Pre-cancellations and the ability to email in order to waive pay.

-• Flight Schedule changes and cancellations (reduction in planned schedule) for May, June, July, August.
+• Flight schedule changes and cancellations (reduction in planned schedule) for June, July, and August.
+Management indicated that reserve percentages will remain high.

 • Line averages and Reserve coverage.
 Management is planning to lower averages to 75 TFP and increase reserve coverage to above 20% in all bases.